aidos-lab/aidos-lab.github.io/README.md

 # AIDOS Lab

 This is the repository of the [AIDOS Lab](https://aidos.group).
-You can build our website directly from this repository, but we also have a [wiki](https://github.com/aidos-lab/aidos-lab.github.io/wiki), which you can contribute to.
+You can build our website directly from this repository.

 ## Previewing your website edits locally